bjpop/haskell-linux-perf/README.ghc-events-perf.txt

 and parse and view it with the standard 'perf script' command or with the 'dump-perf' tool that uses our Haskell library for parsing perf data.

-The perf data can be transformed to a perf eventlog with
+The perf data can be transformed to an eventlog and synchronized and merged with the standard eventlog using

-to-eventlog-script ParFib ParFib.perf.data ParFib.perf.eventlog
+ghc-events-perf convert ParFib ParFib.total.eventlog ParFib.perf.data ParFib.perf.eventlog

-The eventlog can be viewed with
+The resulting big eventlog can be displayed with

-ghc-events show ParFib.perf.eventlog | less
+ghc-events show ParFib.total.eventlog | less

-the two eventlogs can be merged with

-ghc-events merge ParFib.all.eventlog ParFib.eventlog ParFib.perf.eventlog

-and the resulting big eventlog is best viewed in ThreadScope
+but it's best viewed in ThreadScope with

-threadscope ParFib.all.eventlog
+threadscope ParFib.total.eventlog

 in the Timeline main pane, with Instant Events selected in the Traces tab and with the View/Event_Labels option on.
 If no perf events show up